 - Nearly half of all visitors will leave a site if the pages don’t load within 3 seconds

 In order to deliver the best possible website user experience, consider these characteristics:

-- Responsive Display — In today’s business landscape, it’s critical that your website is responsive, meaning it displays properly on desktop, tablets and Remember, people are 5 times more likely to leave a site that isn’t mobile-friendly.
+- Responsive Display — In today’s business landscape, it’s critical that your website is responsive, meaning it displays properly on desktop, tablets and mobile phones.
+Remember, people are 5 times more likely to leave a site that isn’t mobile-friendly.

 - Design that Funnels Visitors — Your site should funnel visitors by providing relevant content based on their needs.
 This can be achieved through the top navigation, hero image sliders, sticky headers and scrolling homepage content.
 You want to provide visitors with different paths for the different products or services you offer.
 The goal is to get them to pick a path based on their needs.
 At Adventure, our paths are either our “full-service” agency solutions or execution of one-and-done or campaign-specific marketing channels.

 - Easy Ways to Convert the Buy-Ready — Your contact information should always be just a click away for active buyers.
 At Adventure, we took it a step further by implementing a chat box on every page in case a buyer prefers to chat online.
 You can also achieve conversion with triggers like a request for a meeting or a quote.
-We promote our Complimentary Results Presentation and Complimentary Savings Audit.

 - Engagement Opportunities for Tire-Kickers — Your site should provide engagement opportunities for visitors who are interested but not ready to buy yet.
 We recommend utilizing lead magnets, which are helpful, non-salesy content pieces that you provide in exchange for an email address.
 When the tire-kicker submits their information on a landing page, the article, white paper or manual will download.
 You can use the information you collect in future marketing efforts.
 To learn more, read 18 Hacks To Transform Your B2B Website Into Your Best Sales Tool.